Probability Sampling vs. Non-Probability Sampling: A complete walkthrough

 Q: Can I combine probability and non-probability sampling methods?

 A: Yes, it's possible to use a mixed-methods approach, combining elements of both probability and non-probability sampling.
-For example, you might use stratified random sampling to select a representative sample and then use purposive sampling to select a smaller subset for in-depth interviews.
+As an example, you might use stratified random sampling to select a representative sample and then use purposive sampling to select a smaller subset for in-depth interviews.

 Q: How do I determine the appropriate sample size?